 In a perfect world, we would have more restorative justice courts for many areas of our bail and sentencing work: youth, mental health, domestic violence, and drug addiction to name a few.
 Perhaps one day…”

-For more information on B.C.’s other therapeutic courts see Problem Solving Courts.
+For more information on B.C.’s other therapeutic courts see Specialized Courts.

 Button blankets photographed by Tammy Mahlum